-- Plan your essay: This goes without saying, but it’s a must.
+This goes without saying, but it’s a must.
 You need to plan the skeleton of your essay – ask yourself what each paragraph would focus on.
 Think of a suitable central theme for each body paragraph.
-Remember that planning your essay will not only ensure that you organise your ideas well – it functions as an excellent tool for brainstorming ideas in the correct order.
+Remember that planning your essay will not only ensure that you organize your ideas well – it functions as an excellent tool for brainstorming ideas in the correct order.

-- Make your introduction game strong – The next step is writing a great, compelling introduction.
+The next step is writing a great, compelling introduction.
 Writing a good introduction is very important in any form of writing, so you need to pay attention to it.
-Begin with a hook – the rabbit hopped and leapt into the garden like it had just been set free.
+Begin with a hook – the rabbit hopped and leaped into the garden as it had just been set free.
 Spring has begun!
 You may add some interesting facts about your topic, like a rhetorical question, or a humorous description to keep the readers hooked to what is about to come.
 Your introduction should include a suitable thesis statement that defines the rest of your essay, making sure that it sets the correct tone and mood as well.

 …And there you have it: 7 Effective Tips to Improve Your Descriptive Writing.
 The next time you are stuck while writing a descriptive essay, remember these points and these will definitely help you plan, write and enhance your descriptive writing.